Why you should never accept a counteroffer

 Employers may promise you the world: a higher salary, more responsibilities or better perks to get you to stay.
 Be sure to keep in mind that these promises are usually made as a last resort to avoid searching for a replacement.
 Often, employees accept counteroffers expecting all the changes to be made, but quickly realize things are the same as they were before.
 While the counteroffer and promises of change may seem good on the surface, figures from the National Employment Association reveal that 80 percent of those who accept counteroffers end up leaving within the next six months.
 This can stem from many things including broken promises, or the employer simply has lost trust in you and decides to hire someone new.

 If you’re able to answer the above questions, you should be able to effectively determine if taking a counteroffer will be the correct course of action for you.
 Taking a new position and changing employers can be scary.
-If you do end up taking the counteroffer, do all you can to make sure you’re part of the 20% that stay.
+If you do end up taking the counteroffer, do all you can to make sure you’re part of the 20% that stays.
 Looking for assistance with your job search?
-Reach out to us to request a consultation.
+Contact us.